cuppilekkia/expression-tree/README.md

 npm i
 ```

-The algorithm is implemented in `src/index.ts`

 ## Example

-An implementation example is in `src/example.ts` and it can be run with the command:
+An implementation example is in `src/index.ts` and it can be run with the command:
 ```sh
 npm run start
 ```

 ## Test suite

-The complete test suite is in `test/index.spec.ts`.
+The complete test suite is in `test/**.spec.ts`, providing coverage for the Node classes.

 Run all the tests with:
 ```sh